joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 In the previous lesson, we saw how to create a static web page using React functional components.
 In this lesson, we will start to review what class components are and the strategy that React uses to handle user input, using the `state` property.

 In React we can write components in one of two ways.
-It can either be written as a function component as we have learned in our perovous lesson, or a class component.
+It can either be written as a function component as we have learned in our previous lesson, or a class component.
 We will write class components in order to be able to work with **state** which will be described in more detail.

 React has a few ways of storing, handling, and using information.
 Of course, as a JavaScript framework, it has access to variables.
 However, updating a variable in React won't change what the user sees.
 The page won't re-render to reflect that updated information.